 Credit: Jeff Speed/Destination Ontario

-- Have a full weekend of free family fun and entertainment in Historic Downtown Ridgeway all weekend long at Downtown Ridgeway Summer Festival from July 11 & 12, 2025
+- Have a full weekend of free family fun and entertainment in Historic Downtown Ridgeway all weekend long at Downtown Ridgeway Summer Festival from July 10 to 12, 2026

 - Get just-picked produce, farm specialties like baked goods, maple syrup, honey, VQA wines, and more at Ridgeway Farmers’ Market.

-- Explore Riverwalk located along the Niagara Boulevard between Queen Street and Bertie Street that offer majestic views of the Peace Bridge and the Niagara River.
+- Explore Riverwalk, located along the Niagara Boulevard between Queen Street and Bertie Street which offers majestic views of the Peace Bridge and the Niagara River.

 - Have a beach day at Crystal Beach or at Crescent Beach Park.